eccenca/ecc-gulp-tasks/README.md

 - `lint` - runs eslint on files specified at `config.lintingFiles`.
 - `licenses-yaml2json` - generates a `licenses.json` from a `licenses.yaml` file.
 - `doctor` - runs several checks in the project.
 Some of them are fixable by running `gulp doctor --heal`
+- `docs` creates a README.md from react code and template file

 ## Usage